elastic/apm/docs/graphql.md

 ## Batching/Multiplexing queries

-Some clients allow batching queries (see for example [apollo-link-batch-http](https://www.apollographql.com/docs/link/links/batch-http/#gatsby-focus-wrapper)
+Some clients allow batching queries (see for example [apollo-link-batch-http](https://www.apollographql.com/docs/link/links/batch-http/#gatsby-focus-wrapper) or [dataloader](https://github.com/graphql/dataloader#batching).)

 So far it makes sense to update transaction names based on the span names.
 Essentially, in the best case, let the transactions be named after the Operation Names.